Lister Storm: Storm GTS

 The Lister Storm GTS debuted at the 1995 24 Hours of Le Mans as a competitor in the GT1 class, going up against cars such as the McLaren F1 GTR, Ferrari F40 LM, Jaguar XJ220S, and the Porsche 911 GT2.
 The car, driven by Geoff Lees, Rupert Keegan, and Dominic Chappell, did not perform well, failing to finish due to gearbox failure after 40 laps.

 In 1996, the team signed a sponsorship deal with football club Newcastle United and hired engineer Geoff Kingston.
+Changes included bodywork, brakes, and moving the engine 5 in back to improve weight distribution, which put the driver next to the last three cylinders.
+The Hewland gearbox was relocated to the rear, replacing the 5-speed unit with a transverse 6-speed sequential.
+To further compensate for the heavy engine, they put the wide rear tires on the front, allowing them to stiffen up the front suspension while still getting compliance from the thicker sidewalls.

-It decided to give an updated Storm an early test for Le Mans by entering a lone car in the 24 Hours of Daytona, driven by ex-F1 drivers Geoff Lees, Tiff Needell and Kenny Acheson.
+The team decided to give the updated Storm an early test for Le Mans by entering a lone car in the 24 Hours of Daytona, driven by ex-F1 drivers Geoff Lees, Tiff Needell, and Kenny Acheson.
 It failed to finish due to a high-speed crash while Acheson was behind the wheel.
-The car was destroyed and according to an interview in Octane in November 2020, Kenny suffered from temporary vision loss in his right eye, chest injuries, a broken rib and still suffers from a reduced lung capacity on the left side.
+The car was destroyed and according to an interview in Octane in November 2020, Kenny suffered from temporary vision loss in his right eye, chest injuries, a broken rib, and still suffers from a reduced lung capacity on the left side.

 Even with this letdown, the team pushed on towards Le Mans with the Storm GTS.
 A new car had to be built by G-Force due to the timescales involved.
 Lees and Needell were joined by Anthony Reid.
 The car was able to improve on its disappointing start by finishing the race in 1996, although it was classified in 19th place, 59 laps behind the winner.
-Lister decided after Le Mans that they would enter the Storm GTS into the BPR Global GT Series, debuting in the fifth round at the Nürburgring but sadly retiring while in third place.
+Lister decided after Le Mans that they would enter the Storm GTS into the BPR Global GT Series, debuting in the fifth round at the Nürburgring but retired while in third place.
 The car was then entered at the Suzuka 1000km with Christophe Bouchut this time joining Lees and Needell.
 It was running in third, before retiring thanks to gearbox troubles.

 The car once again proved its speed during round eight of the 1996 BPR Global GT Series at Brands Hatch, qualifying third overall.
 It sadly retired, this time with an engine issue, while still in that third position.